hybridgroup/gobot/system/PWM.md

 For Tinkerboard:

-* pwmchip0 and pwmchip1 seems to be not usable (unknown, which functionality make use of that, maybe fan?)
+* ff680000 and ff680010 seems to be not usable (unknown, which functionality make use of that, maybe fan?)
-* if there is no pwm2, pwm3, this can be activated.
-See section [Change available features](#change-available-features)
+* if there is no ff680020, ff680030, this can be activated.
+See section [Change available features](README.md#change-available-features)
-* if only one pwm was enabled it will be always "pwmchip2".
-In this case, the activated pin can be found by investigating the symbolic link of the device.
-See section [armbian](#armbian)

-### Creating pwm0
+### Creating pwm0 on pwmchip2

 ```sh
 echo 0 > /sys/class/pwm/pwmchip2/export